Riding the Trend or Protecting Profits | Union Pacific Corporation (UNP)

 Robert W. Baird gave a rating of “Outperform” to UNP, setting the target price at $220 in the report published on August 17th of the previous year.

-Volatility was left at 1.49%, however, over the last 30 days, the volatility rate increased by 1.16%, as shares surge +1.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.35% upper at present.
+Volatility was left at 1.46%, however, over the last 30 days, the volatility rate increased by 1.06%, as shares sank -0.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.81% upper at present.

 Insider Trading